MenuClose Menu

 • the full name of the member

-• your name, your relationship to the member and your contact details
+• your full name, your relationship to the member and your contact details

-• the name and contact details of the member’s dependants, next of kin or the person dealing with their affairs
+• the name and contact details of the next of kin or the person dealing with the member’s affairs

 You’ll need to send us documents so we can make sure the member’s pot is paid out to the right person.
-We’ll confirm exactly what’s needed when you tell us about the bereavement.
+We’ll confirm exactly what’s needed when you tell us about the bereavement and whether it needs to be the original document or a certified copy.

-Like most organisations, we’ll ask to see the original death certificate to process a bereavement claim.
+Like most organisations, we’ll ask to see the death certificate to process a bereavement claim.
+You can use the case reference number sent by us to upload the death certificate on our website.

 You may need to send additional documents along with the death certificate before we can settle the claim.